Subham269/Calculator/README.md

 - I will improve my css and its intuition in my projects, I have to also improve the logic flow in Javascript where currently I have no problem thinking about each section of logic but I do get a bit confused when multiple logic flows work together.

--I learned how to use creatElement tag and appendChild to add a list in real time while working on the history part.
+- I learned how to use creatElement tag and appendChild to add a list in real time while working on the history part.

+- I learned how to use local storage to make the data for the history of the calculations be stored in user's deafault browser which can highly beneficial.

 ## Technologies